First-Year Residence Communities

 There are several first-year residence halls on campus:

 Bishop Roberts Hall: A 140-person hall located in South Quad, featuring primarily double rooms on four floors, a TV lounge, game room, shared kitchen and study lounge.

 Humbert Hall: A 130-student hall located in South Quad, featuring a first-floor common area with multiple lounges, a kitchen, game room and two study rooms.

-Longden Hall: A 100-student hall overlooking the Dells park, featuring double and triple rooms and a tunnel connecting to Bishop Roberts Hall.
+Longden Hall: A 100-student hall overlooking the Dells park, featuring double and triple rooms.

 As you deepen your involvement on campus and grow more independent, your housing options at DePauw change accordingly.
 Sophomores who participate in Greek life have the option–based on their individual organization–to live in their chapter house.
 All other sophomores can apply to live with or near their friends, and are eligible for a room in an upperclass residence hall.
 Learn more about sophomore communities here.